BuGlessRB/remixml/README.md

 engine in Javascript.

 The Remixml templating engine has the following features:
-- Rich powerful language with dynamic scopes, autoescaping, macros, whitespace-collapsing, asynchronous control and more.
+- Rich powerful language with dynamic inheritance, autoescaping, functions, whitespace-collapsing, asynchronous control and more.
 - Fast &amp; lean: Small 8 KB gzipped runtime with precompiled templates in the browser.
 Compiles to Javascript.
 - Extensible with custom tags programmed in either Javascript or Remixml.
+- Custom tags in Remixml support named parameters and recursion.
 - Extensible with custom filters programmed in Javascript.
 - Everywhere available in node and all modern web browsers (including IE11), with thorough precompilation options.